-Ernst was born with congenital absence of both legs.
-His parents, two provincial-level athletes, recognised his athletic abilities and encouraged sports participation.
-At first he went to school in Graaff-Reinet, then he switched to the Elizabeth Conradie school for disabled children in Kimberley where his sporting talents flourished.
-He represented South Africa in the 1992 Barcelona Paralympics in swimming and wheelchair events, his track appearance turning out to be pivotal in his career.
-The cheers of the crowd as he circled the track excited him so much that it persuaded him to concentrate in the future on wheelchair racing.
+He represented South Africa in the 1992 Barcelona Paralympics in swimming and wheelchair events.
+His track appearance turned out to be pivotal in his career.
+The cheers of the crowd as he circled the track excited him so much that it persuaded him to concentrate in the future solely on wheelchair racing.

-Ernst has worked strenuously to increase community involvement in wheelchair racing and hand-cycling.
-He organised an international event in Paarl, near Cape Town in March 2005 and ensured that handcycling became an official category in the famous Argus Cycle Tour around the Cape Peninsula, and was fully integrated into all fun rides around the Western Cape area of South Africa.
+Van Dyk has worked strenuously to increase community involvement in wheelchair handcycling.
+He organised an international event in Paarl, near Cape Town, in March 2005, he ensured that handcycling in the famous Argus Cycle Tour around the Cape Peninsula became an official category, and he further ensured that handcycling was integrated into all fun rides around the Western Cape area of South Africa.

 Despite his wonderful career in sport, he says his biggest personal accomplishment was earning his college degree, making him the first ever disabled person to graduate for a degree in Sport Science from Stellenbosch University.